 DNS Manager - Get Started

-Enter your domain name in the Domain field.
+Enter the domain name you wish to use into the Domain field.

 Add DNS Records

 DNS records can associate specific domain names with pieces of information, such as a server’s IP address.
 After the domain has been created, you can immediately start adding and editing DNS records for it.
 See Manage DNS Records for instructions.
 You can also view each supported DNS record type to learn more about what it does and how to create it.

 If you are migrating to Linode from another DNS provider, make sure you have added all of the necessary DNS records to your domain zone before adding Linode’s name servers to your domain’s registrar.

 Once you are ready, set Linode’s name servers as the authoritative name servers for your domain.
 To do this, log in to your domain registrar’s control panel and set the name servers for your domain name to the entries below.
 See the instructions on your domain name registrar’s website for more information.

 The name for this setting various among registrars, but it is commonly called external or custom name servers.
 Follow the instructions for your registrar: